Bangkok To Chiang Mai By Train

 We had 15 mins before the 6 pm train that we were booked on was due to leave and the taxi wasn’t about to go anywhere.

 After being in Bangkok for a few days we were excited about heading North to Chiang Mai and by far the easiest and most inexpensive way of getting there would be by train and what better adventure than catching the overnight sleeper train from Bangkok.

 We’d read all about it online and checked out the pricing and times but hadn’t booked the tickets.

-Just down the road from our hostel there was a travel agency that advertised train tickets so we thought we’d see how much they charged us, to save us booking online or having to go to the railway station in advance.
+Just down the road from our hostel, there was a travel agency that advertised train tickets so we thought we’d see how much they would charge us, to save us booking online or having to go to the railway station in advance.